top of page

 sugars, causing the brussels sprouts to become sweeter and a bit more tender,

-so wait to harvest until after a frost!
+so, wait to harvest until after a frost!

 prevent the potatoes from being exposed to sunlight.